iTwin/itwinjs-core/docs/bis/ec/update-koq-on-property.md

 # Updating KindOfQuantity on an ECProperty

-This document provides instructions for iModel users on how to remove or replace a [KindOfQuantity (KoQ)](./kindofquantity.md) associated with an [ECProperty](./ec-property.md) in an iModel schema.
+This document provides instructions for iModel users on how to change a properties persistence unit by removing or replacing the [KindOfQuantity (KoQ)](./kindofquantity.md) associated with an [ECProperty](./ec-property.md) in an iModel schema.

 ## Overview